linz/topo-workflows/workflows/raster/README.md

 1. `get-location`
 2. `stac-setup`
-3. `tile-index-validate` to create a list of output tiles with (both) their source TIFF files
+3. `identify-update-items` to create a list of output tiles with (both) their source TIFF files
 4. `group` to split the list created into grouped tiles for parallel processing
 5. `standardise-validate` to standardise TIFF files and create the STAC items
 6. `create-collection` to create the STAC collection